Joe Theismann: Career-ending injury

 On November 18, 1985, Theismann suffered a comminuted compound fracture of the tibia and fibula in his right leg when he was sacked by linebackers Lawrence Taylor and Harry Carson.
-The injury took place during a Monday Night Football game against the New York Giants telecast by ABC from RFK Stadium in Washington, D.C.
+The injury took place during a Monday Night Football game against the New York Giants telecast by ABC from RFK Stadium in Washington, DC.

 The injury was later voted the NFL's "Most Shocking Moment in History" by viewers in an ESPN poll, and the tackle was ultimately dubbed "The Hit That No One Who Saw It Can Ever Forget" by The Washington Post.

 The game's score was 7–7 in the second quarter when the Redskins attempted to run a "flea-flicker" play; Theismann handed the ball off to fullback John Riggins, who subsequently lateralled the ball back to the quarterback.
 The Giants' defense, however, was tightly focused, and they tried to blitz Theismann.
 As Taylor pulled Theismann down, Taylor's knee came down and drove straight into Theismann's lower right leg, fracturing both the tibia and the fibula as Giants linebackers Gary Reasons and Harry Carson also joined Taylor in the sack.
 Theismann would later describe the incident (December 22, 2005):

 The pain was unbelievable, but it didn't last more than a second or two.
 My leg snapped like a breadstick.
 I heard it clearly, it sounded like two muzzled gunshots over my left shoulder.
 Pow, pow! ...
 It was at that point, I also found out what a magnificent machine the human body is.
 Almost immediately, from the knee down, all the feeling was gone in my right leg.
 The endorphins had kicked in, and I was not in any great pain.

 As Theismann was down, Taylor immediately popped to his feet and began frantically waving, before looking back and seeing Theismann sprawled on the ground.
 Initially, many Redskins personnel thought Taylor was taunting after the play before quickly realizing that Theismann was seriously injured, but it was later confirmed that Taylor knew immediately that something had happened and was trying to signal for help from the emergency medical technicians, something the Monday Night Football announcer team of Frank Gifford, O. J. Simpson, and Joe Namath had correctly inferred from the start.